This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 - Frozen bananas: Peel, slice, and freeze ripe bananas for natural sweetness and a creamy texture following my how to freeze bananas tutorial.

-- Frozen spinach: Freeze fresh spinach in handfuls or into cubes for an easy greens boost.
+- Frozen spinach: You can freeze spinach in handfuls or into cubes for an easy greens boost.

 Suggested Mix-Ins